synavate/synavate-public/docs/index.md

 ---

-Synapse isn't just a tool; it's a journey into the heart of data's potential.
+Synapse isn't just a tool; it's a journey into the heart of data & beyond.
 Join us in this adventure to map the unseen, connect the disparate, and illuminate the complex. 🌌🔍🌍